Cobbler (v3.3.7) Debian Deployment Guide

 cobbler sync

-The PXE Client VM can now be powered on, and should automatically boot to PXE and install Debian 12.8 to the VM HDD using the “bookworm-sample.seed” preseed template created above.
+The PXE Client VM can now be powered on, and should automatically boot to PXE and install Debian 12.8 to the VM HDD using the “bookworm-workaround.seed” preseed template created above.

 Debian 11 Bullseye PXE Deployment